 Phishing incidents have been on the rise and that trend will continue.
-These shocking numbers say it all, but the first step to protect from data loss and theft is awareness, so you’re already making progress.
+These shocking numbers say it all, but the first step to protect from a data breach and theft is awareness, so you’re already making progress.

 Best Methods for Preventing Spear Phishing Attacks